Feed-dev/lightRag-library-assistants/README.md

-# 🚀 LightRAG: Simple and Fast Retrieval-Augmented Generation
+# 🚀 LightRAG: Simple and Fast RAG